adiyoss/DeepVOT/README.md

  - For the visualization tools: [Matplotlib] (https://penandpants.com/2012/02/24/install-python/)

 ## Usage
-For measurement just type python predict.py "input wav file" "output text grid file" "start time to search" "end time to search"
+For measurement just type from the run\_all folder:
+`python predict.py "input wav file" "output text grid file" "start time to search" "end time to search"`

 ## Example
 You can try our tool using the example file in the data folder and compare it to the manual annotation.